jaipkapoor99/CP-Template/readme.md

 2. Use `scripts/test.ps1` for stress testing
 3. Use `scripts/attach.ps1` before submission
 4. Use `scripts/detach.ps1` to return to modular structure
+5. Use `scripts/cleanup.ps1` to clean up generated files

 ### **CodeRunner Configuration (Windows/MinGW)**
 ```json